eddie-LA/Security-Expert-pyTools/README.md

 If you want to connect in SQL Authentication mode, create a user account/password combo for your SecurityExpert DB.

-**WARNING:** Before using the tool for restoring, make sure that SecurityExpert and all its services are stopped!
+&nbsp;&nbsp; **WARNING:** Before using the tool for restoring, make sure that SecurityExpert and all its services are stopped!

+&nbsp;&nbsp; **WARNING 2:** It's **highly recommended** to backup your database in any case, because things can *always* go wrong!
+Follow the several backups methodology to protect your data!
+Info on how to backup your DB [here](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/create-a-full-database-backup-sql-server?view=sql-server-ver16).

 ### Create local account for SecurityExpert DB